solecnugit/AOBO/README.md

 # Ocolos: Online COde Layout OptimizationS
 [Ocolos](https://github.com/upenn-acg/ocolos-public) is the first _online_ code layout optimization system on the Intel64 platform for unmodified applications.
-Our job is to support OCOLOS on the AArch64 platform.
-And we can add -DIntel64 or -DAArch64 to Makefile's CXXFLAGS to select the target platform of OCOLOS.
+My contribution is to support OCOLOS on the AArch64 platform.
+In order to specify the target platform for OCOLOS, -DIntel64 or -DAArch64 can be added into Makefile's CXXFLAGS.

 ## Prerequisites
 Please refer instructions from links or directly run commands listed below to install prerequisites: